stadium-software/page-loader/README.md

 # Custom Page Loading Indicator <!-- omit in toc -->

 A subtle animation at the bottom of the page just above the footer element indicates to the user that the page is busy fetching data from a database or web service.
-This repo allows you to customise the standard loader bar, use a spinner from the library of [Spinners](https://github.com/stadium-software/spinners) or define a custom loader in CSS.
+This repo allows you to customise the loader in a variety of ways.

 https://github.com/user-attachments/assets/fdb090ee-ce30-43f9-a181-9b5b21a3abaa